-If the surgeon doesn't do some kind of computer morphing of your nose, scratch him off your list.
+If the surgeon doesn't do computer morphing of your nose, scratch him off your list.
 The morphing is crucial, so the surgeon can prove to you that he understands exactly what your goals are.
 Also, if the surgeon recommends some changes that you hadn't thought of, you need to see the morph, so you can see whether you like those changes.
-The rare nose won't be able to be morphed in a helpful fashion, but that's quite uncommon.

 I hear these stories all the time from my revision rhinoplasty patients.
 You must do your own evaluation of any surgeon you visit.
 And by "evaluation," again, we're talking mostly about seeing his photos and seeing how well he communicates with you.
 Don't bother checking the surgeon's licensure and board certification and hospital affiliations and all that; it'll just distract you from what's important.

 The fact is, the great majority of plastic surgeons who perform rhinoplasty shouldn't be doing the operation.
 It's an incredibly difficult procedure, technically demanding, requiring experience, skill, judgment, an exceptional level of communication and thoughtfulness, and a rare level of empathy and caring for the patient.
 No hospital board protects you by judging the quality of a surgeon's rhinoplasties and prohibiting him from operating if he's terrible.
-It's the wild, wild west out there.
+It's the wild, wild west out there, folks.

-In deciding on a revision surgeon, you need to consider whether things didn't turn out great because of some unusual circumstance with the surgery or the healing, or whether things went wrong because your doctor was not expert in rhinoplasty in the first place.
+First, you need to consider whether things didn't turn out great on your first operation because of some unusual circumstance with the surgery or the healing, or whether things went wrong because your doctor was not expert in rhinoplasty in the first place.